chingu-voyages/V58-tier3-team-39/README.md

 - Pin-based visualization of Chingu locations worldwide​
 - Filter by role type, tier, country, gender, and timezone
 - Click pins to view profiles and initiate direct team connections

-### AI Chatbot

-- Aimed to replace traditional documentation with instant Q&A​
-- Users can chat about application features, getting code snippets and examples​
-- Provides step-by-step tutorials and troubleshooting based on app state

 ### Modern UI / UX